cs480x-21c/02-DataVis-5Ways/README.md

 Flourish is an online tool for creating visualizations.
 Out of all the tools I used in this assignment, Flourish was the easiest to use, but it still retained plenty of functionality and versatility.

-One neat thing about Flourish, was that it had a built-in method for enabling/disabling visibility of specific colors/manufactureres.
+Similar to Plotly, Flourish also has a built in tool for enabling/disabling colors/manufactureres.

 Unfortunately, you can't download the visualization in .html format with a free account, but I can see Flourish being extremelly useful in a professional context.